mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Defeasible reasoning is rationally compelling but deductively invalid kind of reasoning.

 ## Essence
-In philosophy, **essence** is the property that makes an entity what it fundamentally is, which it has by necessity, without which it loses its identity.
-Essence is contrasted with *accident* - a property that the entity has contingently, without which it still retains its identity.
+[philosophy] Essence is the property that makes an entity what it fundamentally is, which it has by necessity, without which it loses its identity.
+Essence is contrasted with accident, which is a property that the entity has contingently, without which it still retains its identity.

 ## Extensionality
-Extensionality refers to principles that judge objects to be equal if they have the same external properties, as opposed to **intensionality**, which is concerned with whether the internal definitions of objects are the same.
+Extensionality refers to principles that judge objects to be equal if they have the same external properties, as opposed to intensionality, which is concerned with whether the internal definitions of objects are the same.
 There are many predicates that are intensionally different but extensionally identical.
 For example, the expressions, 2+4 and 2*3, are extensionally equal (from outside), but intensionality different (from within).

 ## Extremal
 The clause in a recursive definition that specifies that no items other than those generated by the stated rules fall within the definition; e.g. "0 is an natural number; if n is a natural number, then S(n) is a natural number, and nothing else is a natural number".